Could stem cells restore erectile function after prostate surgery?

 Summary

-This early-stage study tests whether injecting stem cells from donated fat tissue can help men recover erectile function after prostate removal for cancer.
-Forty men aged 40-70 with localized prostate cancer will receive either stem cells or a placebo.
+This study tests whether stem cells from donated fat tissue can help men recover erectile function after surgery for localized prostate cancer.
+Forty men aged 40 to 70 will receive either stem cells or a placebo during or after their prostate removal.
 The goal is to see if the treatment is safe and improves erections and quality of life.

 Disclaimer